jon-harper/OmniBox/docs/tour.md

 This area mounts numberous types of displays, from the basic 128x64 display to Raspbery Pi TFTs.

-### Lid
+### Lid(s)

 The lid is both a way into your case and a configurable panel.
-There are half-length lids available, as well.

-Examples:

-1. A full-length lid with a handle;
-2. A half-length lid in front with a handle and a half-length lid in back with a fan.
+There are two types of lids: full-length and half-length lids.
+You can either print one (1) full-length lid or two (2) half-length lids.

 ### Rear Panel